A Noncommutative Transport Metric and Symmetric Quantum Markov Semigroups as Gradient Flows of the Entropy: The noncommutative transport metric The noncommutative transport metric W

 \end{definition}

+\begin{remark} If we endow $\D(\M,\tau)$ with the topology induced by the seminorms $\tau(a\,\cdot\,)$ for $a\in \A_\AM$, then the class of admissible curves together with the map that sends an admissible curve $(\rho_t)_{t\in I}$ to $\int_I\norm{D\rho_t}_{\rho_t}\,dt$ is a length structure in the sense of \cite[Chapter 2]{BBI01} and $\W$ is the associated length metric.
+The topological condition from their definition is verified in Proposition \ref{W_implies_weak_con}. \end{remark}

-\begin{remark} Note that contrary to the Wasserstein metric, but also the metric $\W$ defined for certain jump processes in \cite{Erb14}, we define $\W$ only on densities.
-This is enough to study gradient flows of the entropy, which is only finite on measure with density anyway, but it would be interesting to see whether there is an extension of $\W$ to a larger class of states. \end{remark}
+\begin{remark} Contrary to the Wasserstein metric, but also the metric $\W$ defined for certain jump processes in \cite{Erb14}, we define $\W$ only on densities.
+This is enough to study gradient flows of the entropy, which is only finite on measures with density anyway, but it would be interesting to see if there is an extension of $\W$ to a larger class of states. \end{remark}

 \begin{remark} A different approach to noncommutative analogues of the Wasserstein distances, which relies on approximation by commutative subalgebras, has been studied in \cite{Zae15}.
-Contrary to our construction, if the algebra $\M$ is commutative, the metric $W_2$ defined by Zaev is the usual $L^2$-Wasserstein distance.
+Contrary to our construction, if the algebra $\M$ is commutative, the metric $W_2$ defined by Zaev is the usual $L^2$-Was\-ser\-stein distance.
 In particular, in some examples it coincides and in some examples it is different from the metric constructed here.
 It is not clear if there is any deeper connection between these two approaches in the noncommutative case. \end{remark}

 \begin{example} Let $(X,b,m)$ be a weighted graph and $\E^{(N)}$ as in Example \ref{ex_graphs}.
 Then

 for $\rho\in \mathcal{P}(X,m)$ and $\xi\in \ell^2(X\times X,\frac 1 2 b)$.
 In particular, if $X$ is finite, this norm coincides with the one defined in \cite{Maa11}.
 Consequently, our metric $\W$ coincides with the metric $\W$ defined in \cite{Maa11} for finite graphs. \end{example}